Gek Poh MRT station: History

 Initially expected to open in 2026, the restrictions on the construction due to the COVID-19 pandemic has led to delays in the JRL line completion, and the date was pushed to 2027.

+In the early morning of 4 January 2024, a 27-year-old construction worker was injured when he fell from an unfinished platform.
+The worker was brought to Ng Teng Fong General Hospital where he died from his wounds.
+Work at the station site was halted while safety procedures were reviewed at all LTA construction sites.

 Location

 The station complex will be straddled over the existing Jurong West Street 75, between the junction with Jurong West Street 74, and the junction with Jurong West Avenue 5 and Jurong West Street 82.
 It is located within the Jurong West planning area in the Yunan Subzone, nested by multiple housing estates, with Gek Poh Shopping Centre and Gek Poh Ville Community Club to the north.

 Access to the station will be via 3 exits on each side of Jurong West Street 75.